MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 The [Microsoft Store for Business](AppDeploy-StoreforBusiness.md) provides IT decision-makers and administrators in businesses to find, acquire, manage, and distribute free and paid apps.
 IT administrators can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and re-use licenses as needed.
 For more information, visit [Prerequisites for using the Microsoft Store for Business](https://docs.microsoft.com/microsoft-store/prerequisites-microsoft-store-for-business).

-Features of the Microsoft Store for Business:
+The Microsoft Store for Business is applicable for:
 * Public or Line of Business apps
 * Can be linked with MDM to be managed
 * User manually downloads apps